PrefectHQ/prefect/docs/ui/cloud.md

 ## Automations

-Prefect Cloud [automations](/ui/automations/) provide the same notification capabilities as the open-source Prefect Orion server, and also enable you to configure triggers and actions that can kick off flow runs, pause deployments, or send custom notifications in response to real-time monitoring events.
+Prefect Cloud [automations](/ui/automations/) provide the same notification capabilities as the open-source Prefect server, and also enable you to configure triggers and actions that can kick off flow runs, pause deployments, or send custom notifications in response to real-time monitoring events.

 ## Organizations <span class="badge orgs"></span>